 They tend to work in an advisory capacity only and are usually not accountable for the outcome of a consulting exercise.
-Some consultants have brought dramatic shifts in management thinking and improvements in the performance of organisations.
+Some consultants have introduced dramatic shifts in management thinking and improvements in the performance of organisations.

-Contractors are used by organisations that wish to acquire a given skill set for a period of time, but which do not want to employ someone permanently.
-As such, a ‘contract’ is usually full time but for a set period only – which can be extended if both parties agree.
+Contractors are used by organisations that wish to acquire a given skill set for a period of time but do not wish to employ somebody on a permanent basis.
+As such, a contract is for a set period only, which can be amended if both parties agree.

 Operating as a freelancer or contractor

-Whichever route you opt for, the only skill set you need is the ability to do the job you are contracted to do – exactly as would be the case if you were going for a job in permanent employment.
+Whichever route you opt for, the only skill set you need is the ability to do the job you are contracted to do, exactly as would be the case if you were going for a job in permanent employment.

 Operating as a consultant

-Don’t get bogged down by the nitty-gritty execution details of your freelancing or contracting area and instead strive to understand the theoretical and conceptual underpinnings of why certain things work while others don’t.
-For example, as a web developer, that might mean to reading up on some human psychology, to understand why people approach and react to websites in different ways.
+Don’t get embroiled in the finer details of your freelancing or contracting area.
+Instead, strive to understand the theoretical and conceptual underpinnings of why certain things work while others don’t.
+For example, as a web developer, you may have to read up on additional topics such as human psychology to understand why people approach and react to websites in different ways.

 Merging the two

 There is definitely an option to ‘cross between worlds’ in order to make yourself suitable for more types of work.